Glossary

 Peer Pressure

 Entering adolescence is a very challenging time for children and parents.
-As children strive to “grow up” and become independent, an important developmental step, they don’t have the emotional maturity or the strategies to handle many of the situations they will encounter with their peers.
-Keeping the lines of communications open with your child is an important step in being one of your child’s trusted adults.
+As children strive to “grow up” and become independent – an important developmental step – they don’t yet have the emotional maturity or the strategies to handle many of the situations they will encounter with their peers.
+Keeping the lines of communications open with your child is an important step in being one of your child’s Trusted Adults.

 Downloads: